shyhihihi/MERCI/README.md

 -c /X/outs/filtered_feature_bc_matrix
 ```

-### Example of calling mtSNV from a single cell ATAC-seq data (same for bulk ATAC-seq  data):
+### Example of calling mtSNV from single cell ATAC-seq data:
 **Also assume the sample id is X, and fastq file is aligned using Bowtie2 to the hg38 reference genome.
 The path of alignment .bam file /X/alignment/X.sort.bam.
 The path of fasta file is: /UCSC/hg38/Sequence/WholeGenomeFasta/genome.fa**

 ```